 - What to Do When You Find a Lump on Your Dog?

-With different environmental and physical conditions affecting dogs at different times of the year, at different times of their lives, and even times of day, the dog's health can suffer.
+With different environmental and physical conditions affecting dogs at different times of the year, at different times of their lives, and even times of day, their health can suffer.

 Sometimes it may be a combination of different medical issues and situations.
-As the dog's condition worsens, it is vital that you identify the possible causes that way you can reduce the problems that are affecting your pet.
+As the dog's condition worsens, you must identify the possible causes so that you can reduce the problems affecting your pet.